gate-computer/wag/README.md

 - Cross-compilaton is supported via Go build tags.
 If `wagamd64` is specified, the x86-64 code generator is used regardless of host architecture, and CPU feature detection is disabled with pessimistic assumptions.
+Likewise for `wagarm64`, but feature detection is never used for ARM64.

 Status